A Very Nice Summary of the Best Haskell Features

-Learning Haskell is hard, but it is really profitable.
-Haskell is not another boring functional thing.
+Learning Haskell is hard, but I think it is really profitable.
+Haskell is not just another boring functional thing.
 Yea, I know, you can write functional code in Python too.
 Haskell is just different.

 The main great thing about Haskell is that it is so different from the rest of the languages I use, that it really affects the code I write, and the way I think about writing and structuring programs.